keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

 but should instead be handled by the pipeline engine tools being used such as Jenkins, Argo Workflows, Flux, and Tekton.

-For task sequences that are part of the lifecycle workflow can be defined sequentially in a `KeptnTaskDefinition` resource, which can execute a virtually unlimited number of programs and actions.
+If your lifecycle workflow includes a sequence of executables that need to be run in order, you can put them all in one `KeptnTaskDefinition` resource, which can execute a virtually unlimited number of programs, scripts, and functions, as long as they all need the same runner, such as Python.
-You have great flexibility in how you define your `KeptnTaskDefinition` resources, allowing you to define the ideal mix of tasks that execute sequentially and tasks (or sets of tasks) that execute in parallel.

-If you define a `container-runtime` runner container for your `KeptnTaskDefinition`, you can do anything allowed by the configuration you define for that container.

-If you use either the `deno-runtime` or `python-runtime` runner, you can specify the actions to take by coding the actual calls inline in the manifest, by calling scripts on a remote webserver, or by calling other `KeptnTaskDefinition` resources you have defined.
+If you use either the `deno-runtime` or `python-runtime` runner, you can specify the actions to take by coding the actual calls inline in the manifest, by calling scripts from a remote webserver, or by calling other `KeptnTaskDefinition` resources you have defined.

-As an example, consider the `KeptnTaskDefinition` resources you need for testing your `KeptnApp`:
+This provides great flexibility in how you define your `KeptnTaskDefinition` resources, allowing you to define the ideal mix of executables that run sequentially and executables (or sets of executables) that run in parallel.

-- Perhaps you need to run a set of integration tests, a set of performance tests, and a set of regression tests.
+As an example, let's say you need to run a set of integration tests, a set of performance tests, and a set of regression tests.

+* You can create one `KeptnTaskDefinition` that calls all the tasks, in order, either by putting the actual calls in the `KeptnTaskDefinition` resource (`inline` syntax) or by calling scripts from a remote webserver (`httpRef` syntax).

+* You can create separate `KeptnTaskDefinition` resources for integration tests, performance tests, and regression tests.

+  - If you annotate the `KeptnApp` resource to call each of these `KeptnTask` resources, the three sets of tests run in parallel.

+  - You can create a "parent" `KeptnTaskDefinition` resource that uses the `functionref` syntax to call the `KeptnTaskDefinition` resources for integration tests, performance tests, and regression tests.
+    If you annotate the `KeptnApp` resource
+    to run this parent `KeptnTask` resource,
+    all tests run sequentially.

+    This approach also allows you to run the test sequence if, for example, the integration tests require the `deno-runtime` runner but the performance and regression tests
+    require the `python-runtime` runner.
+    The parent `KeptnTaskDefinition` can run `KeptnTask` resources that use different runners,
+    although the "parent" definition runtime is used for the container that runs all the tests.
+    In other words, the parent `KeptnTaskDefinition` resources is not a merge of other `KeptnTaskDefinition` resources but rather the code/container of the parent runner.

-- Perhaps you need to run these on Linux, MacOS, and Windows.
+* If you need to test your deployment for different platforms (such as Linux, MacOS, and Windows) or for different software versions
-- Perhaps you need to run these for Java 11, Java 17, and Java 21.
+  (such as Java 11, Java 17, and Java 21),

-You have several options:
+  parallel testing can improve performance.
+  In this case, you can construct different `KeptnTaskDefinition` resources for each platform, perhaps defining different input parameters
+  (such as different secrets or environment variables).

 - Define one `KeptnTaskDefinition` resource that runs integration tests, then regression test, then performance tests